 During 2008, the Company issued \$2,000 of 7.127% debentures to Lifeco.
 The Company made a corresponding investment of \$2,000 in preferred shares of a wholly-owned subsidiary of Lifeco.
 The Company also issued \$1,200 of 5.75% debentures to Lifeco in 2003.
 The Company made a corresponding investment of \$1,200 in preferred shares of a wholly-owned subsidiary of Lifeco.
 The Company has legally enforceable rights to settle these financial instruments on a net basis, and the Company intends to exercise these rights.
-Accordingly the investments and debentures are offset in the consolidated financial statements of the Company.
+Accordingly, the investments and debentures are offset in the consolidated financial statements of the Company.

 Segregated funds of the Company were invested in funds managed by IG Wealth Management and Mackenzie Investments.
 Mackenzie Investments also manages certain of the Company's portfolio investments.
-The Company also has interests in mutual funds, open-ended investment companies and unit trusts.
-Some of these funds are managed by related parties of the Company and the Company receives management fees related to these services.
+The Company also has interests in mutual funds, open-ended investment companies, unit trusts and private equity funds.
+Some of these funds are managed by related parties of the Company, who are paid management fees related to these services.
+During 2022, the Company made additional investments in funds managed by related parties.
 All transactions were provided at market terms and conditions (note 14).